 Circuit Access :

 Post Collection of Tickets, there was a Circuit Shuttle to the Casino de Montreal, a Casino on the Island from where the Access to the Paddock Club is another walk.
-There are different shuttles plying to different parts of the Circuit and there are considerable lines at the stops.
+Different shuttles are plying to different parts of the Circuit and there are considerable lines at the stops.

-If travelling by taxi, then its best to ask the driver for a drop-off at Casino de Montreal which is like a hub and then one can walk to the stand or opt for a Shuttle ( if the grandstand is on the other side of the island ).
-Its one of the easiest places to queue for a cab on the return journey as well.
+If travelling by taxi, then it is best to ask the driver for a drop-off at Casino de Montreal which is like a hub and then one can walk to the stand or opt for a Shuttle ( if the grandstand is on the other side of the island ).
+It is one of the easiest places to queue for a cab on the return journey as well.
 If lucky, one can even bump into F1 reporters, ex drivers and other distinguished guests!
 For Paddock Club and VIP Guests its a short walk from Casino de Montreal, through an access gate, over the bridge and then into a Paddock Club Shuttle Boat to the Paddock / Paddock Club!
-Its quite a unique way to check in at the circuit.
+It is quite a unique way to check-in at the circuit.
 Uber is also available in Montreal.

 The easiest way to get to the circuit is by Metro, something that a couple of my friends used to get in and out of the Island.
-Jean-Drapeau Station is situated on the Yellow Line and commute time can vary between 10 to 40 minutes.
-Regular Services run throughout the weekend and it can get quite crowded on a Sunday evening post race, so wait out for a couple of hours at the circuit.
+Jean-Drapeau Station is situated on the Yellow Line and commutes time can vary between 10 to 40 minutes.
+Regular Services run throughout the weekend and it can get quite crowded on a Sunday evening post-race, so wait out for a couple of hours at the circuit.

 There are one day and multi-day rail passes on offer as well!
 Once at the Station, Entry Gates to the circuit can be accessed via 2 bridges, either by foot or one can take a shuttle bus that connects to the Casino.
 The Cosmos Bridge is closer to the stands near the Hairpin Curve, The Concorde Bridge offers access to the other Grand Stands of the circuit..its advisable to have comfortable walking shoes since its quite a trek.